sarahlehman/smalltownkitten/content/post/things-id-rather-do-1.md

 Flat tire, sans roadside assistance\
 \
 \
-Go to gynecologist (presumably for my two aforementioned UTIs and unusually long period)\
+Go to the gynecologist (presumably for my two aforementioned UTIs and unusually long period)\
 \
 \